CTML-Group/Git-tuto/README.md

 <code>Repository</code>: It is the collection of all the files and history of those files, consist all your commits, often shortened as <code>repo</code>
 		Repo can stay in local machine or remote server<a href="https://github.com/">github</a>, the act of copying remote repo to local machine is called <code>cloning</code>

+<code>Commit</code>: The act of creating snapshot; a project is made up of lots of commits, contains three piece of information
+						- How the files have changed from previous version
+						- A reference to commit that came before
+						- A commit id # also called hash code